KennethTrecy/chearmyp_token/README.md

 ## Syntax
 There are five general kinds of tokens that exist in Churmyprea.
 Take note that Churmyprea still have unstable syntax.
-1. *Comments*.
+1. *Comment*.
 These tokens is used for documentation purposes.
 It has two subkinds: *line* comments and *block* comments.
     - *Line* comment.
 These are comments that only exist in one line.
 They are denoted using a pound sign (`#`).